xGabrielR/Star-Jeans-Database/README.md

 <h2>1.
 Bussiness Problem</h2>
 <p>Eduardo and Marcelo need awser for this questions.</p>
+<p>they are two entrepreneurs and they want to enter the menswear market but they are having some difficulties related to the start of the venture</p>

 > *What is the best selling price for the jeans pants?*
 >